roshiajin-kunai/sakkamade.github.io/_posts/doll/2021-02-02-autodoll-extra-2.md

 The room in Underground where the Dream Server is installed.
-Last time Yuuyami visited this chamber was when she together with Lydia met the iris flower---the Anunnaki.
+Last time Yuuyami visited this chamber was when she together with Lydia met the iris flower—the Anunnaki.

-"I want to get started without a delay..."---Rapha distorts her expression---"Mama-Hina, don't flirt at someone else's house!"
+"I want to get started without a delay..."—Rapha distorts her expression—"mama-Hina, don't flirt at someone else's house!"
 "Mm?
 We aren't particularly flirting?"